Jumpup Canyon

 Day 1 – Kanab Wilderness trailhead to Esplanade (4.5 miles)

 Our trailhead is located off the far north western edge of Grand Canyon National Park in Kanab Wilderness.
 Just getting there will be an adventure.
 We’ll drive 4.5 hours, including the last hour through a maze of forest service dirt roads to reach the trailhead.
 A late afternoon start is perfect for this trail.
 As the shade builds whiles the sun sets, we’ll slip into the canyon on a gentle wash and hike 4.5 miles to make camp on a beautiful layer of rock formations known as the Esplanade.
-This among the easiest entry paths into the canyon we’ve ever taken.
+This is among the easiest entry paths into the canyon we’ve ever taken.
 No ledges, minimal switchbacks, and teasing views with each mile.

 Day 2 – Esplanade to Jumpup Canyon (8.5 miles)

 We’ll traverse the relatively flat Esplanade as the sun rises illuminating new sweeping views of the terrain to come.
-After a short half mile descent we reach the floor of the inner-canyon drainage system where the remainder of the hike will be spent exploring dry and flowing stream beds, the other-wordly narrows of Jumpup Canyon, and hidden slots and hollows that most Canyon backpackers will only dream about.
+After a short half mile descent we reach the floor of the inner-canyon drainage system where the remainder of the hike will be spent exploring dry and flowing stream beds, the other-wordly narrows of Jumpup Canyon, and hidden slots and hollows that most backpackers only dream about.
 We’ll make camp near the junction of Jumpup Canyon and Kanab Creek.

-Day 3 – Jumpup Canyon to Showerbath Spring (5 miles)
+Day 3 – Jumpup Canyon to Showerbath Spring (4 miles)

 Day 4 – Layover day for day hikes, swimming and exploration